 Classes on Offer

-All classes run weekly and in line with the NSW Public School Term.
+All classes run weekly in line with the NSW Public School Term.

 Read more about our dance styles below.